Skip to main content

 The core conflict emerges from HIPAA’s allowance of financial incentives for wellness programs and GINA’s strict prohibition against employers acquiring genetic information.

 The conflict arises from a simple operational detail of many wellness programs.
-HIPAA permits employers to offer to encourage employees to participate in these programs and to achieve certain health outcomes.
+HIPAA permits employers to offer financial incentives to encourage employees to participate in these programs and to achieve certain health outcomes.
 These incentives can be substantial, often taking the form of reduced insurance premiums.

 What Constitutes Genetic Information?